-Best Cities to Live in For Musicians and Average Rent Prices per City
+Best Cities for Musicians to Live in For Musician and Average Rent Prices per City

 In today’s market, New York and Los Angeles still remain the two meccas of entertainment in the United States but with the power of the internet the game has completely changed.
 If you look at groups like The Foreign Exchange, they began collaborating when Phonte lived in North Carolina and Nicolay lived in the Netherlands by exchanging music via Okayplayer’s message board, hence the name Foreign Exchange.
 Several albums and a Grammy nomination later, they are completely independent and continue to sell out venues worldwide.